 What’s clear in the Bible is that we should fear God.

-We’ll talk more about the application in a minute.
-But what we should notice about what the Bible is saying about the fear of God is that it’s a good thing.
+What does it mean to fear God?
+We’ll get there in a minute.
+But what we should notice right now is that the Bible is saying about the fear of God is that it’s a good thing.
 In other words, we should fear God.
 And not only should we, but there are benefits for us if we do and negative effects if we don’t.

 The fear of God is a good thing.
 But remember what fear we are called to have.
 We are called to have a filial fear, like a respect a child has for his father, towards God.
 That kind of fear is a good thing.